Mel Eves: Career

 Eves was interviewed about his Old Gold memories by the club for a "Wolves Scrapbook" edition where he talked through his first club goal.

 "It was against Chelsea at a Stamford Bridge.
-I’ve actually got a picture of the goal at home.
-Ray Wilkins, the Chelsea captain, just couldn’t get to me in time and the ball went into the top corner, past England goalkeeper, Peter Bonetti.
+I've actually got a picture of the goal at home.
+Ray Wilkins, the Chelsea captain, just couldn't get to me in time and the ball went into the top corner, past England goalkeeper, Peter Bonetti.
 We drew 1-1 and that was the equaliser, so it got us a point at Stamford Bridge."
 Stated Eves in 2020.

-Such a run saw him earn a spot in the England B's summer tour of 1978, managed by Sir Bobby Robson, where he made three appearances and scored one goal (in a record 8-0 success over Singapore's full team).
+Such a run saw him earn a spot in the England B team's summer tour of 1978, managed by Sir Bobby Robson, where he made three appearances and scored one goal (in a record 8-0 success over Singapore's full team).

-In Eves' words "I’d finished the League season well with goals against Chelsea, Manchester United and Villa.
+In Eves' words "I'd finished the League season well with goals against Chelsea, Manchester United and Villa.
 We needed some points at that time to be sure of staying up, so I was on a bit of a high.
 I remember flying out to New Zealand with Tommy Langley, who was also called up late.
-I didn’t previously know him....
-I remember being jet-lagged when we started playing but my main feeling was that it was great to be there and to be getting some recognition from my country.”
+I didn't previously know him....
+I remember being jet-lagged when we started playing but my main feeling was that it was great to be there and to be getting some recognition from my country."
 Eves also has a framed photo of his England B goal versus Singapore in his office.

-Eves reward for his late season form and his spell represented England B was a three year contract with the club which would take him to the end 80-81 season.
+Eves reward for his late season form and his spell represented England B was a three-year contract with the club which would take him to the end 80-81 season.